-- Calling Your Attacks: "Judo X!"
+- Calling Your Attacks: "Judo X!" and Foxxy's "Shazam!"

 - The Cameo: Many in every movie.
 The first had two (Christian Slater and Rob Lowe) cut in North America but present everywhere else.
 The second has among others, two for the Astonishingly Appropriate Interruption (and the third has another lampshading how this joke is a repeat).
 The third opens with a fake Austin Powers movie filled with these.